swonderine/challenge/README.md

 ### Run the script

-Make sure to have git installed and copy the repository to your desired local folder
+Clone the repository to your desired local folder

 ```
 $ cd /path/to/yourlocalfolder